 Fact: roughly 11,000 bus accidents occur in Pennsylvania and all across the United States every year, resulting in more than 3,000 injuries and roughly 50 fatalities.

-Let’s delve into the topic with the help of our Philadelphia bus accident attorney from the Dan Doyle Law Group.
+Let’s delve into the topic with the help of our Philadelphia bus accident lawyer from the Dan Doyle Law Group.

 City and public transit buses are the most popular and common type of buses in Pennsylvania and all across the U.S., as millions of people resort to this type of transportation to commute to and from work every single day.